 Valladolid was one of my stops on my Yucatan road trip and with Ek Balam cenote only about 30 minutes drive from Valladolid I had to visit this famous cenote in Yucatan too.
 There are so many cenotes near Valladolid: Zaci, Suytun, Ik Kil, etc. but some locals told me that visiting cenote Xcanche was more than good fun and that is why I went.

 My expectations weren’t really that high to be honest.
 Why would I go to a cenote next to one of the most popular places to visit in Yucatan?
 The Xcanche cenote is right next to the Ek Balam ruins and is part of the archaeological site, a popular day trip from Cancun and Playa del Carmen.
 These Maya ruins are often seen as the little brother of Chichen Itza, but here you can still climb the pyramids.
-Therefore I thought visiting Ek Balam cenote would be too busy.
+Therefore I thought visiting Ek Balam cenote would be too touristy.

 More Related Articles

 In case you were confused, we are talking about the same cenote.
 Xcanche cenote is located within the Maya site Ek Balam.
 To visit the Ek Balam cenote you will need to pay an additional entrance fee on top of the Maya archaeological site.

 You can visit cenote Xcanche without visiting the Ek Balam Maya ruins.
 There is a separate entrance where you just pay for the cenote.
 Entrance to the Ek Balam cenote is only 70 Pesos ($3.5).